Check Back Soon for Our Campus Map

 Refunds and Cancellations

-While Touchstone schedules every workshop with the best intentions, the organization reserves the right to cancel a workshop for any reason.
+Touchstone makes every effort to run each and every workshop.
+However, the organization reserves the right to cancel a workshop for any reason.
+Touchstone will make cancellation notifications, due to low enrollment, at least 14 days ahead of the start of the workshop.
 If a workshop cancellation occurs, students will be able to (1) transfer to another class or (2) receive a full refund.
 Students who cancel a registration 30 or more days prior to the start of the workshop date will receive a refund of their paid deposits minus the non-refundable processing fee and a cancellation fee.
 Students who cancel within the 30 days prior to the start of the workshop date will not be entitled to any refund.
 In addition, no refunds will be given after the workshop begins.
 Touchstone is not responsible for non-refundable or prepaid travel arrangements.

-- Processing Fee is $50.00: This non-refundable fee helps cover the operational costs associated with processing registration materials.
+- Processing Fee ($0.00 to $50.00): This non-refundable fee helps cover the operational costs associated with processing registration materials.
 While Touchstone is committed to keeping its tuition as affordable as possible, we also need to ensure that we have the staff and resources to provide an easy registration experience for all registrants.
 This fee is payable only once per student each season, regardless of the number of workshops taken.

 - Returned Check Fee is $25.00.